SA9102/Fake-Login-Page/README.md

 # Login/Signup Page

-A very simple login/signup page made with React, Chakra UI and React Router.
+A very simple login page made with React, Chakra UI and Formik.

 This program is purely front-end, so no credentials are stored and no authentication is performed.

-React Router is used to switch between the login and signup page.

-(No data is collected.)
+Only simple validation is performed.

 # Getting Started with Create React App